-- The District, like many in the State, has seen declining enrollment over recent years, and understands the potential loss in State funding for the 2019-2020 fiscal year. - As with other employers, the District continues to face increases in rates paid for employee benefits, particularly health insurance and retirement. - With phase II of the bond, the District will concentrate the funds on new technology, infrastructure needs, and other possible building and grounds improvements. - Future vision of potentially demolishing the JDJ building for the use of athletic facilities. - The District has settled contracts with all staff members.
-This means the District will increase Wage and Benefits and provide stability throughout the 2019-2020 fiscal year.
+- The District, like many in the State, has seen declining enrollment over recent years, and understands the potential loss in State funding for the 2020-2021 fiscal year. - As with other employers, the District continues to face increases in rates paid for employee benefits, particularly health insurance and retirement. - With phase II of the bond, the District will concentrate the funds on new technology, infrastructure needs, and other possible building and grounds improvements. - Future vision of potentially demolishing the JDJ building for the use of athletic facilities.